Race, Gender, and Sexuality Studies Department (ERS/RGS)

 Objectively Biased: Knowledge Systems as Power Systems

 This course explores the connection between race, gender, sexuality, class (RGSC), knowledge, and power.
 Students in this course learn to apply classic and critical race feminist epistemological theory to questions such as how knowledge is socially situated, what it means to explore knowledge through a critical race feminist lens, and how the production of knowledge is impacted by conceptions of RGSC.
 Students also learn about the scientific method and how critical race feminist epistemological theory can strengthen, not weaken, objectivity.
 Students work on a topic of their choosing to bring these theoretical frameworks to bear on a literature review that can be used as the basis for a research or advocacy proposal.
-Prerequisite: one of the following: ERS 100, RGS 100, RGS 150, WGS 100, WGS 130, WGS 150, SOC 150.
+Prerequisite: RGS 100, RGS 150, or SOC 150.
 Offered Alternate Years.

 RGS 345 Cr.3